menu

 Occupations and Workforce

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.09% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mendham telecommute to their jobs.
+Overall, about 19.73% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Because of many things, Mendham is a great place for families with children to consider.
-First of all, many other families with children live here, making Mendham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Mendham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Mendham is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mendham’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

 Mendham is a somewhat ethnically-diverse borough.
 The people who call Mendham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mendham residents report their race to be White, followed by Asian.
-Important ancestries of people in Mendham include Irish, German, Italian, English, and Polish.
+Important ancestries of people in Mendham include Irish, Italian, German, English, and British.

 The most common language spoken in Mendham is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics